 As data are collected on a CMCF beamline, images are saved and stored as follows:

-- Images are first saved to the local disk of the detector computer (this disk is cleared daily) and then saved under the user's personal account.
+- Images are saved under the user's personal account.
 Generally images are kept in user accounts for up to a month, or until storage space is needed for new data.

 Data Transfer to a Hard Drive

 The most convenient method of transferring image files is with a user-supplied USB external hard drive.
 An archiver script has been set up to automate the task of copying data.
 Set up a directory in which all of your data will be collected.
 Connect your drive to a User Workstation (we recommend a different workstation than the one you are collecting data on).
 From the User Workstation your drive is connected to, open a local terminal (not a data processing terminal), and simply type